Gingham Gardens

 Tiered Garden Bed Makeover – Updated

 So here I am back two years later for an update on this flower bed.
-Sometimes I look at the pictures of this flower bed and I think, “what a hot mess!”
+Sometimes I look at the pictures of this flower garden and I think, “what a hot mess!”
 I need to move this and that, and that plant is too tall for the bottom tier, etc. etc. But, then I look at the before pictures and I think it looks pretty darn awesome.
 So, yes, it still is very much a work in progress.

 Another angle: